-Get all advice is received in writing and make sure you understand why a particular course of action is being recommended.
-Never make an investment into something you do not understand and make sure you know the charges for getting out of the contract should your circumstances change.
+Get all advice in writing and make sure you understand why a particular course of action is being recommended.
+Never make an investment into something you do not understand.
+Additionally it is vital to know the charges for getting out of the contract should your circumstances change before you invest.

 By following the above guidelines, you will be working with an experienced and qualified professional who is authorised to provide the service you want.